 Inergy Systems designs, manufacturers, and distributes state-of-the-art cloud-enabled energy saving technologies with the principle aim of saving our customers money.
-This is done by tailoring their energy usage and demand to their utility billing schedules using a variety of hardware and software solutions.
+This is done by aligning their energy usage and demand to their utility billing schedules using a variety of hardware and software solutions.
 Our proprietary hardware includes the 3rd generation Smart Panel 3000, the 4th generation z-wave based Energy Hub, the new z-wave energy meter and the upcoming controllable electrical vehicle charger, as well as a range of other peripherals.
 This allows us to design and deploy customized energy monitoring and control solutions to any residential and commercial site that can fully integrate with HVAC, solar and battery storage systems, as well electric vehicles.
 To get the most value from the installed hardware we have developed a wide range of software services, collectively called Inergy Connect.

 Inergy Connect provides comprehensive analysis, reporting, notification and remote configuration tools as well as a range of advanced automated services to allow our customers to customize their system’s operation to minimize their energy costs, and to fully quantify the value our solutions represent.
 This short booklet introduces Home Connect and the various features and services it provides.